mnemnion/JLpeg.jl/Plans.md

 can skip the rest of the MultiSet in a single jump, this lets us do a simple loop for the rest of the tests.

-Next, we need a ExtCharHeatTest instruction, or something like that; this fails if the high bit is zero, if not, we mask it off and test the byte against a BitVec, telling us whether our extended char is by definition not in our set.
+Next, we need a `ExtTestSetInst` instruction.
+This fails if the high bit is zero, if not, we mask it off and test the byte against a BitVec, telling us whether our extended char is by definition not in our set.

 Test instructions all have a label, when this is done *all* SetInst will have a label (and no `.final` field).